Poster used during AAA's Boosting Restraint Norms

 Phase 2: Intervention Development

 After determining that there were no available resources designed to promote booster seat use that specifically addressed the issues described by the parents in the focus groups, CHOP researchers designed a new intervention.
-A three-minute motivational video called “No Regrets” told a real family story (as suggested by the focus group participants), concretely described injuries and how they could be prevented, and also included instructions on the properly use a booster seat.
+A three-minute motivational video called “No Regrets” told a real family story (as suggested by the focus group participants), concretely described injuries and how they could be prevented, and also included instructions on proper booster seat use.
 The video combined threat appeal (“your child can be injured”) with response efficacy (“boosters protect”) and self-efficacy (“boosters are easy to use”).

 Phase 3: Evaluative Focus Groups